equinor/res2df/docs/introduction.rst

 ^^^^^^^^^^^^^^

 Parses the PRT file looking for region reports (starting with " ...
-FIPNUM REPORT REGION".
+FIPNUM REPORT REGION").
 It will extract all the data in the ASCII table in the PRT file and organize into a dataframe, currently-in-place, outflow to wells, outflows to regions, etc. It also supports custom FIPxxxxx names.